|

 differ from those performed by the Java language numerical

-comparison operators (<, <=, ==, >= >
+comparison operators (<, <=, ==, >= >)

-when applied to primitive double
+when applied to primitive double values:

-is considered by this method
+Double.NaN is considered by this method

 to be equal to itself and greater than all other

-values (including
+double values (including

-is considered by this method to be greater
+0.0d is considered by this method to be greater

-than -0.0d
+than -0.0d.

-Double.compareTo(Object)
+Double.compareTo(Object) (which

 forwards its behavior to this method) obeys the general

-, and that the
+contract for Comparable.compareTo, and that the

-natural order on Double
+natural order on Doubles is consistent

 with equals.